urbit/docs/tutorials/nock/implementations.md

   }

   /**
-   * invoke (9): construct a core and evaluate one of it's arms against it *
+   * invoke (9): construct a core and evaluate one of its arms against it *
    *   *[a 9 b c]  *[a 7 c 2 [0 1] 0 b]
    */